- Data Recovery Home

 - All types of ”Rugged” external hard drive

-Data Clinic are able to recover data from any type of external hard drive.
+Data Clinic are able to repair and recover data from any type of external portable USB hard drive.

-External Hard Disk Drive Problems: Two of the most common additional problems we have noticed with these drives are:
+External Hard Disk Drive Problems: Two of the most common additional problems we have noticed with portable hard drives are:

 - Impact Damage: The drives get knocked over, dropped, banged etc. In almost all cases, the resulting impact they suffer will cause problems.